Fuerza Regida: Musical style

-Fuerza Regida are primarily considered a norteño and sierreño and corridos tumbados band, with their musical influences ranging from regional Mexican music artists Ariel Camacho and Hijos de Barrón to the metal band Metallica.
+Fuerza Regida are primarily considered a corridos tumbados, norteño and sierreño band, with their musical influences ranging from regional Mexican music artists Ariel Camacho and Hijos de Barrón to the metal band Metallica.
 They often merge the sounds of regional Mexican music to that of urban music within their albums, with their lyrical themes revolving around street life and Mexican culture.

 With the release of their seventh studio album Pa Las Baby's y Belikeada (2023), they began recording songs in different genres, including trap and reggaeton.
 The album also included its top-40 single "Harley Quinn", a collaboration with Marshmello, which blends corridos and house music, with the band coining this combination as "Jersey corridos".
-The album's follow-up, Pero No Te Enamores (2024), is compromised of entirely electronic dance and house tracks, containing secondary musical influences drawn from bachata, hip hop, Jersey club, and reggaeton.
+The album's follow-up, Pero No Te Enamores (2024), is composed entirely of electronic dance and house tracks, containing secondary musical influences drawn from bachata, hip hop, Jersey club, and reggaeton.
 This musical approach was mostly inspired by Canadian rapper Drake's album Honestly, Nevermind (2022).

 The band later began recording regional Mexican music again with their ninth studio album 111xpantia (2025).
 Considered as their most important album, they incorporated the usage of a banjo and synthesizers within its tracks, with its lyrical themes revolving less around cartel culture and more around hip hop-established lyrical themes, such as partying and love.

-Activism
+Philanthropy

 On February 28, 2023, Fuerza Regida announced that they would donate $20,000 to the Inclusive Action for the City to encourage the legalization of street vending in Los Angeles.
 Further, February 28 was officially declared as Fuerza Regida Day by the Los Angeles City Council, with the band becoming the first in the regional Mexican scene to receive such distinction.

 On January 11, 2025, members of the band rented out an hotel as a shelter for victims affected by Southern California wildfires, which took place that month.

-On June 10, 2025, the band took to Instagram to express their support for communities affected by the 2025 ICE raids.
+On June 10, 2025, the band took to Instagram to express their support for communities affected by the mass deportations in the United States that year.
 Two days following their statement, they announced the release of limited-edition hats on their site.
 Subsequently, they teamed up with content creator Druski to release limited-edition Coulda Been Records merch, with all proceeds from the merch and limited-edition hats going towards the Immigrant Defenders Law Center.
 Others have expressed concern of the band's debut performance at the Hollywood Bowl, on June 21 of that same year, being a target of the U.S. Immigration and Customs Enforcement (ICE).
 Ortíz Paz expressed his help and support for his fans and those who bought tickets, though stated that "the show must go on" amidst this situation.

+On September 17, 2026, Fuerza Regida were presented the keys to the city to San Bernardino by mayor Helen Tran, with the band additionally announcing that they were developing a youth-focused community center in the city, which will support those interested in performing arts.